• Proposed

 Geographic range

-Eleven collections (1949-2011) from five localities are known for this species, being 2 in Tucuman, 2 in Catamarca provinces in Argentina and 1 photographic record from Bolivia in iNaturalist.
-Russula alnijorullensis is an endemic species of the Montane Forests of the Southern Yungas.
-Since this species has an ectomycorrhizal habit, its distribution pattern is likely related to the distribution of its host, Alnus acuminata, which is distributed throughout the Andean countries and Central America, up to Mexico (according to GBIF there are 525 observations from NW Argentina to Mexico).
-Nevertheless, considering R. alnijorullensis records, its distribution might be restricted to the Southern Yungas, which encompasses the cloud forests of NW Argentina and Bolivia (Morrone 2002).
-Therefore, the species is likely present in approx. 60 sites in Argentina and Bolivia, based on occurrences of Alnus acuminata within Southern Yungas (Wicaksono et al. 2017).
+Eleven collections (1949-2011) are known for this species, from Tucuman and Catamarca provinces in Argentina and one photographic record from Bolivia in iNaturalist.
+Russula alnijorullensis is an endemic species of the montane forests of the southern Yungas.
+Since this species has an ectomycorrhizal habit, its distribution pattern is likely related to the distribution of its host, Alnus acuminata, which is distributed throughout the Andean countries and Central America, up to Mexico (according to GBIF there are 525 observations from northwest Argentina to Mexico).
+Nevertheless, considering the records of R. alnijorullensis, its distribution might be restricted to the southern Yungas, which encompasses the cloud forests of northwestern Argentina and Bolivia (Morrone 2002).
+Therefore, the species is likely present in approximately 60 sites in Argentina and Bolivia, based on occurrences of Alnus acuminata within the southern Yungas (Wicaksono et al. 2017).

 Population and Trends